perrutquist/Structured.jl/README.md

 - `Tuple` is not supported.
 Use `Vector` or `NamedTuple` instead.
 - Abstract types are not supported.
 Use `Union` instead.
-- `Val`, `Missing`, and other singleton types.
+- `Val`, and other singleton types.
 Use single-value `Enum` instead.

-## Type names and docstrings matter!

-The Large Language Model (LLM) will see the names of the user created `struct` types that are used, as well as their field names, and docstrings.

-Individual fields can have docstrings, if the type itself has one.

-Therefore, it is often best to create entirely new types for use with structured output, rather than using `NamedTuple` or re-using existing types that may have names, field names, and docstrings that might be less helpful to the LLM.

 ## Example

-In the below example, the prompt gives no hint as to what is expected, yet the returned data fit the documented type.
+In the below example, the prompt gives no hint as to what is expected, yet the returned data fits the documented type.

 (Note: It is not possible to run this example without an API key from OpenAI.)